trcwm/fptool/README.md

 The fixed-point tool (FPTOOL) takes mathematical expressions and fixed-point input variable definitions, and transforms them into VHDL (or verilog in the future).
 The compiler takes care of the precision/width of each intermediate result to avoid overflows.

+It is designed to be most useful for digital signal processing arithmetic running in a single clock domain.

 The compiler can generate multipliers with Canonical Signed Digit (CSD) constants, leading to area-efficient implementations.

 Assumptions: